 - Thoroughly rinse out with your regular shampoo and conditioner

-- If you want to make the rinsing process easier, press the mixture through a sifter or cheesecloth before applying it to remove any chunks.
-(I didn't do this, but just had to shampoo a little bit more vigorously to get some of it out.)
+If you want to make the rinsing process easier, press the mixture through a sifter or cheesecloth before applying it to remove any chunks.
+Otherwise, just shampoo a little more vigorously.

 After it's all rinsed out, I just comb through my hair and let it air dry.
 Then it's super soft, shiny and a breeze to style!

 What is your favorite type of homemade hair mask?
 Do you use any other coconut oil hair masks or banana hair masks?